17 Beautiful Shrubs with Purple Flowers

 Rose shrubs bloom for months, producing flowers that are often large and beautifully colored.

 If you want top-notch purple flowering shrubs, go with purple roses!
-The popular flower is found naturally in shades of red, orange, yellow, pink, and white.
-While purple roses aren’t natural, you can find hybrids that you can grow.
+This popular flower is found naturally in shades of red, orange, yellow, pink, and white.
+While purple roses aren’t naturally occurring, you can find hybrids you can grow.
 They range from pastel lavender to deep plum.
 There are hundreds of species of rose, but you can’t go wrong with a classic rose bush.

-They like neutral, moist, loamy soil that drains well.
+They prefer neutral, moist, loamy soil that drains well.
 Just make sure to water rose shrubs regularly.
-Gardeners love to take on the challenge of learning how to prune rose stems properly.
+Gardeners often enjoy the challenge of learning how to prune rose stems properly.
 Pruning should be done at the beginning of the growing season to promote health and new blooms.
-Do this, and you’ll have blooms from spring through fall.
+Do this, and you’ll enjoy flowers from spring through fall.

 Rose of Sharon